skerkewitz/jasmin/docs/guide.md

 will place the output in `/tmp/mypackage/MyClass.class`.

-Finally, you can use the "-g" option to tell jasmin.Jasmin to include line number information (used by debuggers) in the resulting
-.class file. jasmin.Jasmin will number the lines in the jasmin.Jasmin source file that JVM instructions appear on.
-Then, if an error occurs, you can see what instruction in the jasmin.Jasmin source caused the error.
-Note that specifying "-g" causes any .line directives within the jasmin.Jasmin file to be ignored.
+Finally, you can use the "-g" option to tell Jasmin to include line number information (used by debuggers) in the resulting .class file.
+Jasmin will number the lines in the Jasmin source file that JVM instructions appear on.
+Then, if an error occurs, you can see what instruction in the Jasmin source caused the error.
+Note that specifying "-g" causes any .line directives within the Jasmin file to be ignored.

 # Statements